Joseph-Brendan/Axon-UI/CONTRIBUTION.md

 <pre>##STEP 1: Check the ISSUE tab on the GitHub repo to find an issue to work on </pre>

-<pre>##STEP 2: FORK the repo URL from your GitHub account - https://github.com/Joseph-Brendan/Axon-UI</pre>
+<pre>##STEP 2: FORK the repo  - https://github.com/Joseph-Brendan/Axon-UI   to your github account </pre>

 <pre>##STEP 3: CLONE the forked repo to your local machine using the following command -
     `git clone https://github.com/your-github-username/Axon-UI.git`</pre>